 There are many Christian clergy who promote Sha’ul (Paul) to a greater prominence than Yahshua.
 Many supposing Paul’s misunderstood words to have greater import and substance than G-d’s, reinforced and explained by Yahshua to total contradictions of Scripture.
 On the other hand, traditional Judaism has yet to recognize Yahshua as Messiah, still holding to the belief that Moshe was the greatest prophet and lawgiver.
-True believers described by the seven-fold witness in Revelation know this misunderstanding and blindness of G-d’s Torah will soon come to an end.
-Jew and Gentile who are deemed true believers by G-d will be joined into Israel in a vital covenantal relationship with YHVH Elohim.
+True believers described by the even-fold witness in Revelation know this dichotomy will soon come to an end.
+Jew and Gentile will be joined into Israel in a vital covenantal relationship with YHVH Elohim.

-Moshe writes the Torah and gives it to the Levites and the elders of B’nai Israel.
-He further instructs them to read the Torah at a place YHVH chooses to the people every seventh year Shmittah during the Sukkot festival.
+We also learn that Moshe writes the Torah and gives it to the Levites and the elders of B’nai Israel.
+He further instructs them to read the Torah at a place YHVH chooses to the people every seven year Shmittah during the Sukkot festival.
 This is the Hak’kayl ceremony performed so “B’nai Israel will learn to fear YHVH and be careful to fulfill all the Torah.”
 Those who believe G-d’s Torah (instructions) were abrogated with Yahshua’s arrival should carefully consider G-d’s words.
+Every seven-year Shmittah, the leaders were to read the Torah and B’nai Israel were to carefully fulfill all the Torah.
 Take note to fulfill means to rightly carry out the commands of G-d in His Torah.
 Not to do away with it as many Christian clergy teach from the Book of Corinthians.
 The aforementioned process is ongoing and was not abrogated with Yahshua’s arrival.
 On the contrary, it was reinforced by the Messiah himself!

 To begin, Satan is the prince of the air, the ruler of this earth at the present time.
 He will do everything in his power to win your vote.
 Sound familiar?
 He will promise you the world or just the pieces of it you find irresistible.
 For example, what would happen to our world economy if only the people whose cars wore out bought new ones, or people whose shoes wore out bought new ones, or if no one bought new clothes until they wore out?
 Our current government officials know.
 That’s why they are doing everything in their power to lull us into a sense of thinking things are getting better so we will spend what little money remains on our credit cards or in the bank.
 What if people only bought houses with the number of rooms to meet their needs?
 If this happened, the economy would suffer global deflation and the world would collapse entirely.
-Companies would have to downsize, and many people would lose their jobs.
+Companies would have to downsize and many people would lose their jobs.
 This should also sound familiar.
 People would lose their homes and those who had money would start drawing down their accounts to the detriment of the world banking system.
 This happened with the collapse of the Roman Empire.
 The world did come to a halt and it took 500 years for man to emerge out of the Dark Ages.
 So why aren’t we seeking forgiveness and asking G-d for strength and wisdom against temptation?
 The answer is that we know the capitalistic way of life will continue as long as G-d tarries.
-Many people will continue to spend money because if they don’t, they lose their motivation; the “thrill of the hunt”; excitement for life itself; no love of G-d.
-Their desires are superficial, ever-changing with their moods and whatever takes center stage in the media.
+Many people will continue to spend money because if they don’t, they have no idea what else life has to offer.
+Their desires are superficial and ever-changing with their moods and whatever takes center stage in the media.

-The underlying agenda is avoidance of getting old and/or too feeble to do the things we think we love.
-We are fully aware of the transience of the aforementioned activities, but only by immersing ourselves in earthly activities that we can sometimes avoid acknowledging the possibility that there is an afterlife, a G-d, and that we might be held accountable for our lives in the end.
+The real quest is avoidance of getting old and/or too feeble to do the things we think we love.
+We are fully aware of the transience of the aforementioned activities, but it only by immersing ourselves in earthly activities that we can sometimes avoid acknowledging the possibility that there is an afterlife, a G-d, and that we might be held accountable for our lives in the end.

 Observing the commands is not initially a thrilling experience.
 In fact, it may be down-right difficult in the beginning as we tear ourselves away from our previous lifestyle much as two opposing pieces of Velcro are slowly ripped apart.
 However, the thrill of keeping the commands will come later as we learn to love G-d and not simply observe them out of fear.
 Then, observing the commands becomes opportunity to share our light with the world; to glorify G-d as is the very purpose of our lives.
 As we descend in our self-absorption and ascend to G-d, the Velcro is ripped a little more as G-d tests us through our life experiences (2 Cor12:9).
 This is the refining process spoken of by Paul in which we are to count it joy when we endure trials for the glory of G-d (2 Cor.
 12:9) as does James (1:2).
 Hebrews 12:6 reminds us that we can count on these trials as children of G-d.
 Those who are not chastised are not His children.
 These things are placed upon us to help us develop a spirit for G-d.
 The commands and G-d’s intervention in our lives is to teach us how to live as a soul.

 Suppose you decide one day that you would like to live your days as a soul and not just a body.
-You decide you want to live forever and you realize the body is as transient as a butterfly’s life of about 20-30 days (no wonder they flap around like maniacs on a mission; they are)!
+You decide you want to live forever and you realize the body is as transient as a butterfly that lives on average for 30 days (no wonder they flap around like maniacs on a mission; they are)!
 What would you do?
-Hopefully, you would look for opportunities to help your fellow man.
+Of course you would look for opportunities to help your fellow man.
 You might visit the sick, take in someone’s trash can, donate money or time to a local charity.
 But how would you dress your soul?
 What kind of house would you buy and what kind of car would you drive?
 Would you plan annual vacations?
 How would you raise your children?
 How would you fill your empty hours?
 What would you eat?
-You would have no answer to these questions, and neither would anyone else.
+You would have no answer to these questions and neither would anyone else.
 Enter G-d’s Torah.

 The Creator of the universe who created every soul provided a universal instruction manual applicable to every human as created in the image of G-d.
-This is just one example of his living kindness (chesed) One image, one manual!
+This is just one example of his living kindness (chesed) that we have been discussing on our kabbalah lessons.
+One image, one manual!
 G-d’s Torah provides that body of knowledge to teach us how to conduct our lives as souls.
 This should be no surprise.
 Even as physical bodies we need to learn to read, eat, and function in the physical and mental sense.
 It is certainly no less complicated to exist as a soul.
-This is the information G-d offers in the written Torah, clarified by Yahshua who is G-d incarnate.
+This is the information G-d offers in the written Torah, clarified by Yahshua who was G-d incarnate.
 It stands to reason that since the soul returns to G-d, it should be as close to His way of thinking and acting as possible.
-Besides, souls return to G-d at the time of death to be dealt with at a t alter time.
-Those who live outside of G-d’s Torah may enjoy a superficial satisfaction with life achieved with money and/or perceived power/influence.
+Besides, souls live forever.
+A life without Torah is only suitable for those planning to die in the not-to-distant future, After all, if life isn’t too long, some may have enough money and good health long enough to occupy themselves with new cars every other year, frequent trips, new wardrobes every year, and the like.
 However, sooner or later the body deteriorates even if the face is full of Botox and the buttocks and abdomen has undergone liposuction.
-Gravity will take its toll and we will return to dust one way or another!
+Gravity will win every time and we will return to dust one way or another!
 This is one reason for the urgency of repentance and learning to emulate Yahshua’s ways as soon as possible.
 We do not know when our souls will be required of us.

 The natural life of the body is full of sensation and desires.
 Although it may not be significant in the overall scheme of things, it is stimulating while it lasts.
 The other life, that of the soul, is often much less glamorous.
 After all, the things we do for our G-d are not rewarded in this life.
 Sure, we may enjoy extra blessings that apply to our lives on this earthly plane, but we must wait for the rewards that will be given in the world to come.
 Furthermore, we should not be seeking rewards for anything we do in His Name in the first place.
-Doing mitzvot in secret goes against our egotistic grain., For now we must allow G-d to override our animal humanistic desires and replace our thoughts and actions with a Torah-driven mind; separate the humanistic desires from what is commanded of our souls if we are to live forever.
+Doing mitzvot in secret goes against our egotistic grain (Uh oh; here goes the Velcro again!).
+For now we must allow G-d to rip the Velcro apart; separate the humanistic desires from what is commanded of our souls if we are to live forever.
 Such a life is based on working toward giving up our human sensations and desires.
 It requires us to live according to our minds (reason) and often suppress and ignore our feelings and emotions.
 This is the problem in many religious institutions today.
 They actually promote soulish behavior exhibited as trances, excessive dancing, and speaking in gibberish labeled as tongues over reason and self-nullification.
 The contest may be between the important and everlasting versus the insignificant and transitory high of some experience in a religious building.
 However, it is also between sensation and stimulation and discipline and thought.
 Remember, we are told in Phil.
 2:12 that we are to reason out (work) out our salvation with trembling and fear.
 Remember, forever is a long time and this is no laughing matter.
 It is more difficult for us to comprehend the import of this scripture than it was for the Israelites who stood at Mount Sinai, heard the thunder and saw the cloud.
 However, the solution to this dilemma is provided by the requirement that we face judgment.
 Enter Rosh Hashanah and Yom Kippur.